gitlapse/docs/source/includes/_lapses.md

 ### Parameters
 Parameter |     Type	| Description
 --------- | ------- 	| -----------
-Repo 	  | Required    | Specify a repo name
+Repo 	  | Optional    | Specify a repo name
-Branch 	  | Required    | Specify a branch in the repo SHAs	  | Optional 	| Specify a collection of SHAs Fields	  | Optional    | Selects which fields of the JSON response to acquire back -->
+Branch 	  | Optional    | Specify a branch in the repo SHAs	  | Optional 	| Specify a collection of SHAs Fields	  | Optional    | Selects which fields of the JSON response to acquire back

 ## GET v1/lapses/:SHA